Work just beginning as drugmakers put Nobel discoveries to test

 A subset of these receptors, some several hundred, respond to hormones and neurotransmitters in the body, and these have been targets for drug discovery, in many cases even before researchers knew these receptors existed.

-About 40 percent of drugs already use these receptors or doors to get inside of cells, including Eli Lilly's antipsychotic drug Zyprexa and Bristol-Myers' diabetes treatment Byetta.
+About 40 percent of drugs already use these receptors or doors to get inside of cells, including Eli Lilly's (LLY.N) antipsychotic drug Zyprexa and Bristol-Myers' (BMY.N) diabetes treatment Byetta.

 The problem is that drugs often act on more than one receptor, and so they have side effects.